audy/stitch/README.md

  - Slow, despite threading.
  - Temporary files don't always get deleted, catching `KeyboardInterrupt`s in `Pool()` is weird.
 Apparently, this is a Python bug.
+ - If there are more than one BLAST hits, two of with with equal e-values, the hit used to create the contig is chosen at random.
+I should come up with additional criteria such as length, and whether or not the data makes any sense.

 ## Features